Can I Get a Michigan Medical Marijuana Card for Arthritis?

 - Can I use medical marijuana with my arthritis medications?

 - In most cases, yes.
-Dr. Vance will review your medication list during the consultation to identify any potential interactions and recommend an appropriate approach.
+Cannabinoids do not have major interactions with most NSAIDs, DMARDs, or biologic therapies, but Dr. Vance will review your medication list during the consultation to identify any specific concerns and recommend an appropriate approach.
+Cannabis should be considered an adjunct to — not a replacement for — disease-modifying arthritis therapy.